aschiavoni/mamajamas-design/README.md

 - DES-125: CSS change (in quiz.css) to center text on the quiz questions
 - CSS changes (to style.css and fluid-layout.css) include layout adjustments to header (affecting placement and size of search box) and changes to page background color and borders.

+...

+Oct 22
+- DES-152
+- DES-154
+- DES-155

+Oct 28
+- DES-152: build-list.html — Please see new "add item" at bottom of list.
+Pressing "add new" would make yellow new item row appear directly beneath.
+Note "priority" selection menu, which defaults to "Consider."
+- DES-153: build-list_intro.html — Updated colors and overlay setup for build list intro.
+"Done" button should close modal and hide tooltips.
+(Uses simplemodal framework)
+- DES-164: builst-list.html — Clicking "Choose" in the "Towel" row activates choose modal.
+Updated rating graphics to use stars instead of eggs.
+Updated modal to use Simplemodal framework.